 You are here

 I am a visual anthropologist who believes that the study and production of film offer insights into the embodied, sensory dimensions of knowledge production.
-Moreover, my documentary theory and production courses reflect the idea that the study and production of film has the potential to cultivate empathy among contemporary students of anthropology and the wider publics in which they are embedded.
+Moreover, my documentary theory and production courses reflect the idea that the study and production of film have the potential to cultivate empathy and collaboration among contemporary students of anthropology and the wider publics in which they are embedded.
 In my ethnographic filmmaking practice, I take a collaborative approach that uses Rouchian ideas of ‘shared anthropology,’ blurring the lines between anthropologists and their interlocutors, the observers and the observed.
 My first ethnographic film, Cast in India, raised questions around the relationship between built infrastructure in New York City and labor infrastructure in Howrah, India in the context of everyday urban objects such as manhole covers.
 My current film project visualizes the everyday effects of state surveillance and regimes of identification on Pakistani Hindu refugee-migrant bodies in India.
 The film builds on my dissertation, which examined the relationships between nationalistic policy, state machinery, and modes of religio-national belonging in the context of India’s special visa regimes for religious minorities from Pakistan.
 As part of my fieldwork, I have conducted collaborative documentary filmmaking workshops with Pakistani Hindu middle-school students to understand and amplify their perspectives on life in India.
 My scholarship has received generous support from the Fulbright Commission, the Wenner-Gren Foundation for Anthropological Research, the American Institute for Indian Studies, the NYU Vice Provost’s office and several other endowments.
 My films have screened at colleges and festivals nationally and internationally and my publications have featured in the Journal of Refugee Studies, American Anthropologist, and Visual Anthropology Review.